johnbillion/query-monitor/README.md

 ## Admin Screen ##

-Hands up who can remember the correct names for the filters and hooks for custom admin screen columns?
+Hands up who can remember the correct names for the filters and actions for custom admin screen columns?

- * Shows the correct names for **custom column hooks and filters** on all admin screens that have a listing table
+ * Shows the correct names for **custom column filters and actions** on all admin screens that have a listing table
  * Shows the state of `get_current_screen()` and a few variables

 ## Environment Information ##